Most firms, especially the larger ones, offer further optional benefits, which employees can choose to suit them personally.

 Salary during and after qualification

 Qualifying with a professional body usually takes about three to four years and comprises a number of exams, practical work experience (usually 36 months’ worth) and usually the completion of a professional ethics module or course.
 Most accountancy employers will pay for your exam fees and give you time off to study.
 Your salary will often increase as you move towards qualification as you will be gaining valuable experience.
-CIMA reports that its part-qualified students in the UK are earning on average £31,677 in basic salary with an average bonus potential of 7%.
+CIMA reports that its part-qualified students in the UK are earning on average £32,000 in basic salary with an average bonus potential of between 7–9%.
+The ICAEW's survey, meanwhile, indicated that the average salary for a part-qualified accountant was £27,962.

 Expect a big increase in salary once you qualify.
-The ICAEW reports that you can expect to be making £45,000 on qualification, while the average earning potential of ICAEW chartered accountants in business, six to nine years after qualifying is £85,900 (£71,600 salary + £14,300 bonus).
+The ICAEW reports that you can expect to be making £40,238 on qualification, and that the average salary of ICAEW chartered accountants in business is £134,000.